anhnhivu/Cpp-Review/Exercises/README.md

 # Exercise

-### 001. Two’s complement
-Given an array of 8-bit unsigned numbers {0, 1, 2, 126, 127, 128, 129, 130, 254, 255}, write a program
-- Calculate two’s complement value of the binary based on its bits
-- Keep in mind time and space complexity

-### 002. Reversed Polish Notation
-Write a program to calculate an arithmetic expression in infix notation
-- Convert it from infix notation to postfix notation
-- Derive the result from the postfix notation
-Example

-- Input: ((2 + 9) * 3) - 5
-- Postfix notation: 2 9 + 3 * 5 -
-- Result: 28

 ### 003. Big integer
 Let’s implement a program to calculate the signed big integer 128bit, only using the build-in type in C++.
 - Read and write value with console.